pstadler/flightplan/README.md

   }
 }

 // prompt in color.
-By default is write in green to be readable on white and dark background var ImportantMessage = transport.prompt('Enter your secret destination:', { color: red });
+// By default is write in green to be readable on white and dark background var ImportantMessage = transport.prompt('Enter your destination:', { color: red });
 ```

 ### transport.waitFor(fn(done)) → {} mixed